drdeford/drdeford.github.io/_pages/Teaching.md

 <h3> AMS Engaged Pedagogy Series: Mathematical Foundations for Democratic Processes</h3>

 In Spring 2023, <a href="https://malmskog.wordpress.com/"> Beth Malmskog</a> and I designed and presented interactive course materials on gerrymandering and computational redistricting for instructors across the country together with other experts in the Mathematical Foundations for Democratic Processes program.
-The resouces we put together are available <a href="AMS_EP.php"> here</a>.
+The resouces we put together are available <a href="../AMS_EP.md"> here</a>.

 <hr>
 <h3> UW eScience Institute Data Science for Social Good </h3>